jessykiruba29/_Aura_/README.md

-SmartCap
+Aura
 ========

 AI-Powered Assistive Vision System
 ----------------------------------

-SmartCap is a real-time AI vision assistant designed to support visually impaired individuals in understanding their surroundings and locating objects through voice guidance.
+Aura is a real-time AI vision assistant designed to support visually impaired individuals in understanding their surroundings and locating objects through voice guidance.

 The system integrates computer vision, speech recognition, and speech synthesis to create a fully hands-free assistive navigation experience.